shahanasherinp/Healthcare-Analytics-on-Diabetic-Patients/README.md

-# Healthcare-Analytics-on-Diabetic-Patients
+# Diabetic-Patient-Treatment-and-Readmission-Analysis
+Diabetic Patient Treatment and Readmission Analysis using Excel and Power BI.
+Project Overview:
-A healthcare analytics project analyzing diabetic patient data using Excel and Power BI.
+This project analysesdiabetic patient hospital data to identify treatment patterns,medication usage,hospital stay trends and patient readmission behavior using Excel and PowerBI.